Universities are ideal environments to bring

 who are different to us can lead to unnecessary

 hostility and anxiety.
-By exploring why students
+By exploring why you

 might feel nervous, uncomfortable, or safe